 In summary we should be enjoying these foods daily.

 Shall we now bake our sourdough bread made with various seeds and nuts?
-We will show you that you mix the ingredients including grinding the wheat in less than five minutes.
+We will show you that you can mix the ingredients including grinding the wheat in less than five minutes.
+When it comes to frailty and vitamin E we must think about prevention.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.